-Most experts agree that the average life expectancy of a deck is 10 to 20 years.
+Most experts agree that the average life expectancy of a preservative-treated wood framed deck is 10 to 20 years, or even less in some regions.
 Decks are exposed to the elements, which can cause deterioration.
 It's important that decks are properly inspected and maintained on a routine basis.
 If you are unsure what to inspect for or how often, it's best to consult with a qualified professional, such as a structural engineer, architect, home inspector or contractor, in order to make sure the deck is safe.